 - a.
 The Chancellor/Executive Director must assume personal responsibility and also establish the appropriate administrative and internal control procedures for carrying out the special delegations of authority.
 In this regard, the Chancellor/Executive Director must certify that the administrative capability on campus in the areas of budgeting and accounting, personnel, and purchasing, as noted in b., c., and d. below, are sufficient to carry out the increased flexibility being granted. - b.
 The capability of the staff and the system of budgeting, accounting and internal controls must be sufficient to administer the increased budget flexibility given to the designated institutions. - c.
 The personnel capacity, which must be exercised under the direction of appropriate administrative officials, must be available on campus to evaluate jobs, classify positions appropriately, set compensation properly, and carry out the related functions of position management at the level of authority provided by the delegation. - d.
 The on-campus expertise must be available to purchase properly the equipment, supplies, and other goods and services for the institution up to the benchmark level established by the Board of Governors for the institution pursuant to G.S.
-116-31.10.
+116-31.10. - e.
+The institution must maintain its financial records in such a manner that there are no significant findings in the annual financial audit reports, special reports, electronic data the State Auditor's Office. - f.
+[Repealed]

-1 On February 13, 2004, the Board placed into policy changes to these criteria that it had adopted on 2/08/02 and 9/12/03.
+$^{^{1}}$ On February 13, 2004, the Board placed into policy changes to these criteria that it had adopted on 2/08/02 and 9/12/03.

-- e.
-The institution must maintain its financial records in such a manner that there are no significant findings in the annual financial audit reports, special reports, electronic data processing reports, performance reports, management letters, or any other report issued by the State Auditor's Office. - f.
-[Repealed] - g.
+- g.
 Chancellors/Executive Director may delegate the authority for approving departmental plans for expenditures authorized under budget flexibility, but may not delegate the authority below the level of the appropriate Vice Chancellor. - h.
-The Chancellors/Executive Director shall review an annual internal audit report on expenditures authorized under budget flexibility. - i.
+The Chancellors/Executive Director shall review an annual internal audit report on expenditures authorized under budget flexibility, if that audit is deemed necessary based on the annual risk assessment performed by the Internal Auditor. - i.
 The Chancellor shall ensure that procedures and support systems are in place to provide for the effective operation and maintenance of all existing campus buildings and infrastructure.
 New facilities financed by the 2000 Higher Education Bond Program or any other sources of funds shall become a part of an effective program of preventive maintenance from the time that construction is completed.
 Procedures shall also be in place to assure proper accountability and safeguarding of all fixed assets and other items purchased by the University. - 2.
 Responsibilities of the President and the Board of Governors